Binh Tay Market Saigon: China Town Market in Ho Chi Minh City

 Beside popular breakfast spot amongst local people, there are plenty of food stalls that is selling Vietnamese staples in the market including pho noodle soup, goi cuon ( fresh spring rolls), and com tam (broken rice) as well as Chinese-influenced food such as banh bao (Chinese Dumpling), which are steamed buns stuffed with pork or chicken, onions, eggs, mushrooms, and vegetables.
 A courtyard in the market is set the middle, where you can also find a stone altar commemorating Quach Dam, Guangdong-born philanthropist.

-Binh Tay Market is accessible within about 15-minutes by xe om (motorcycle taxi) ride from downtown of Ho Chi Minh City.
+How to Get There?
+Binh Tay Market is accessible within about 15-minutes by xe om (motorcycle taxi) ride / grab car / metered taxi from Downtown of Ho Chi Minh City.
 The best time to visit Binh Tay Market is in the morning as that’s when local people come for breakfast and shop for fresh ingredients and household supplies.
+You can also visit Binh Tay Night Market to experience life of Locals as this one of the Best Night Markets for Nightlife in Saigon.

 Find your trip